VinayPrakashSingh/TidyingData/CodeBook.md

 2. Data files appears in different directories (train and test) in Data directory so I use paste() function to define path to each file when load files to data frames.

-3.Import lables, features from activity_labels.txt and features.txt files
+3. Import lables, features from activity_labels.txt and features.txt files

 4. Make logical vector with mean & std set to TRUE for extract only the measurements on the mean and standard deviation for each measurement.